aircall/frontend-hiring-test/README.md

 # ☎️ Phone

-This test is a part of our hiring process at Aircall for the Frontend Developer position.
-It should take you between 3 and 5 hours, depending on your experience, to implement the minimal version.
+This test is a part of our hiring process at Aircall for the Frontend Engineer position.
+It should take you between 3 to 5 hours, depending on your experience, to implement the minimal version.
 But we thought about a few bonuses, so feel free to spend some time on them if you want.

 *Feel free to apply!
 Drop us a line with your LinkedIn/GitHub/Twitter at jobs@aircall.io.*